Agglutinative language: Trends

-Some well known constructed languages are agglutinative, such as Black Speech, Esperanto, Klingon, and Quenya.
+Some well known constructed languages are agglutinative, such as Black Speech, Esperanto, Klingon, Na'vi, and Quenya.

 Agglutination is a typological feature and does not imply a linguistic relation, but there are some families of agglutinative languages.
 For example, the Proto-Uralic language, the ancestor of the Uralic languages, was agglutinative, and most descendant languages inherit this feature.
 But since agglutination can arise in languages that previously had a non-agglutinative typology, and it can be lost in languages that previously were agglutinative, agglutination as a typological trait cannot be used as evidence of a genetic relationship to other agglutinative languages.
 The uncertain theory about Ural-Altaic proffers that there is a genetic relationship with this proto-language as seen in Finnish, Mongolian and Turkish, and occasionally as well as Manchurian, Japanese and Korean.

 Many languages have developed agglutination.
 This developmental phenomenon is known as language drift, such as Indonesian and Malay.
 There seems to exist a preferred evolutionary direction from agglutinative synthetic languages to fusional synthetic languages, and then to non-synthetic languages, which in their turn evolve into isolating languages and from there again into agglutinative synthetic languages.
 However, this is just a trend, and in itself a combination of the trend observable in grammaticalization theory and that of general linguistic attrition, especially word-final apocope and elision.